devkumar1109/e6data-X-IITBHU---MetaVerse/README.md

 ------------------------------------------------------------------------

-On running the above source code notebook, it directs you towards the streamlit based app shown in the demo video
+On running the above source code notebook, it directs you towards the streamlit based app shown in the demo video, where input is the json responses of multiple agents for a single prompt

 ## 1. Introduction